Ca' Rezzonico

 A grandiose palazzo

-Of all splendid palaces lining Canal Grande, Ca’ Rezzonico is arguably the most sumptuous, showcasing outstanding examples of Venetian Baroque and Rococo architecture and décor.
+Of all splendid palaces lining the Grand Canal, Ca' Rezzonico is arguably the most sumptuous, showcasing outstanding examples of Venetian Baroque and Rococo architecture and décor.

 Signature